 COMMAND SHORTCUTS Shift + Shift Allows you to find a file by searching for its name.
 Shift + Command + F Find in whole project.
-(WebStorm uses the term "Find in "path".)
+(WebStorm uses the term "Find in path".)

 COMMAND SHORTCUTS

 Shift + Command + R Replace in whole project.
+(Again, WebStorm calls it "Replace in path.")

 Command + F Find on page

 Shift + R Replace on page

 Right-click > Add to Favorites Allows you to add files to a Favorites section, which expands below the list of files in the project pane.

 Shift + tab Applies outdenting (opposite of tabbing)

 Shift + Function + F6 Rename a file

 Command + Delete Delete a file

 Command + 2 Show Favorites pane

 Shift + Option + F Add to Favorites